-- It takes three weeks to have internet installed.
-This is fairly common across each provider, but expect it to take three weeks from signing the contract to start of service
+- It takes three weeks to have the internet installed.
+This is fairly common across each provider, but expect it to take three weeks from signing the contract to the start of service

 - If you have private accommodation, depending on your circumstances, you may not have to pay council tax.
 Council tax is a mandatory charge by the city and covers road maintenance, garbage collection, and similar services.
 But, if you are a student, you may be exempt from paying council tax, or at least pay a reduced rate.